ameba23/meta-database/readme.md

     IPFS add -n <file>

 Which produces the hash without actually adding any data to ipfs.
 This would require ipfs to be installed.
-Another way would be using 'Multihash' tool which IPFS uses.
+Another way would be by using [multihash](https://github.com/multiformats/multihash#example) tool which IPFS uses.

 ## Extracting metadata